bepolytech/ULBDiscordBot/README.md

 * `/stats`

-Get statistics about the bot usage (nombre of configured servers, number of registered users, ...)
+Get statistics about the bot usage (number of configured servers, number of registered users, ...)

 * `/update`